codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 	   -o oauth2server.zip
 ```

-### Extract, import and build
+### Import and build

-Extract and import the project in STS as `Existing Maven project`.
-Build the project once the import is completed successfully.
+Import the project in STS as `Existing Maven project` and do Maven build.

 > Add the jaxb-runtime dependancy if the build fails with an error "javax.xml.bind.JAXBException: Implementation of JAXB-API has not been found on module path or classpath"